Aging

 https://www.seniorcare.com/resources/elder-orphan-resources

-Around 29% of older people that are noninstitutionalized live on their own, many of these folks have no adult children or other family members to count on – they are known as elder orphans.
+Around 29% of noninstitutionalized older people live independently; many of these folks have no adult children or other family members to count on – they are known as older orphans.

-In addition, we are compiling resources around the country that offer support, guidance, and interaction for elder orphans.
+In addition, we are compiling resources around the country that offer support, guidance, and interaction for older orphans.

 Family Caregiver Alliance